globus/action-provider-tools/examples/apt_blueprint/README.rst

 .. note::
     It's required that your decorated functions accept two positional arguments with the correct types.
-For the `action_run` function, the argument types need to be an ``ActionRequest`` and an ``AuthState``.
+For the ``action_run`` function, the argument types need to be an ``ActionRequest`` and an ``AuthState``.
 The rest of the functions will have argument types of ``str`` and ``AuthState``.
-Within your function, you will have access to the requestors Globus Authentication information.
+Within your function, you will have access to the requester's Globus Authentication information.